 NEVER EVER buy lots of inventory when starting out or any at all if possible.
 Ask your guru how long have they been in the business and what they’ve had the most luck with.
 The very best way to get trained is go to to a hands-on bootcamp where you can bring your laptop and get things done.
 Think long term and what you still want to be building Years from now.

-There’s so many ways to make money in Ecommerce that I see rookies jumping from thing to thing & change their niche frequently.
+There’s so many ways to make money online in Ecommerce that I see rookies jumping from thing to thing & change their niche frequently.

 - Pick a niche that you love and become an expert in that area.